Adanurk/backend-notes/README.md

 **not good for**
 + apps with super heavy server side processing, file compression etc => for these php, python, rails

+**Notes:**
++ you can use ES6 or older, any JS will work.Because we dont run js on browser, but on server.
+We running it inside node app.
++ write node on terminal, it starts node, when you hit tab it shows u all global variables.
++ "_" it means your previous result!
++ String. + tab => shows u all related methods/constructors and so on

 ## Part 2: How Node Works

 ### Section 3: Introduction to Back-End Web Development